jmutai/mysql-backup-s3/README.md

 # mysql-backup-s3

-This is a repository for a aash script to backup MySQL databases to s3.
+This is a repository for a bash script to backup MySQL databases to s3.

 The script is easy to use.
 Just modify the following variables defibed at the top.